Python648-Web/AI-Phishing-Detector/README.md

 # AI-Phishing-Detector
-An phishinh detection web application built with flask.
+An phishing detection web application built with flask.
 This project simulates how cybersecuirty tools analyze suspicious emails by identifying potential threats.
 ---

 ## Features